Attorney for Disqualification of Trial Judge in Tampa, Florida

 Brancato Law Firm, P.A.

-When Can a Judge Be Disqualified?
+When Can a Florida Judge Be Disqualified?

 • The judge has personal knowledge or bias concerning disputed facts.

-How to File a Motion to Disqualify a Judge in Florida
+Filing a Motion to Disqualify a Judge

-Strategy in Filing a Motion—Why Legal Expertise Matters
+Strategy in Filing Motions

 Real Cases Where Judges Were Disqualified